shef/delta-t-udp/watson-delta-t-protocol-specification-1981.md

     receive-time = 2*Δt
     send-time = 3*Δt.

-R.l) Stimer is refreshed whenever a new SN (i.e. a new data bit or
-     Rendezvous packet) or reliable-Ack is sent (see Section 2.7.3 for discussion of rendezvous and reliable-Acks).
+- R.1) Stimer is refreshed whenever a new SN (i.e. a new data bit or Rendezvous packet) or reliable-Ack is sent (see Section 2.7.3 for discussion of rendezvous and reliable-Acks).

-R.2) Once a bit $b_i$ has had its maximum retransmission time (or
-     equivalently maximum number of retransmissions) no new bits can be transmitted until $b_i$ has been Acked; bits $b_{i+k}$ which had previously been transmitted can continue being retransmitted until their maximum retransmission time.
+- R.2) Once a bit $b_i$ has had its maximum retransmission time (or equivalently maximum number of retransmissions) no new bits can be transmitted until $b_i$ has been Acked; bits $b_{i+k}$ which had previously been transmitted can continue being retransmitted until their maximum retransmission time.

-R.3) Rtimer is refreshed whenever a new SN is accepted or data
+- R.3) Rtimer is refreshed whenever a new SN is accepted or data overflow occurs.
-     overflow occurs.

-R.4) When Rtimer expires, the receive state is reset to its default
+- R.4) When Rtimer expires, the receive state is reset to its default values.
-     values.

-R.5) Once a bit or Rendezvous or reliable-Ack is initially transmitted
-     its lifetime is set equal to Δt and starts counting down.
+- R.5) Once a bit or Rendezvous or reliable-Ack is initially transmitted its lifetime is set equal to Δt and starts counting down.

-R.6) At the point an SN is tested for acceptance, the lifetime of any
-     Ack packet generated is set equal to Δt and begins counting down.
+- R.6) At the point an SN is tested for acceptance, the lifetime of any Ack packet generated is set equal to Δt and begins counting down.

-R.7) When Stimer expires (giveup timeout) the send state is reset to
-     its default values, any initial SN can be used when new data needs sending, and if unAcked SNs exist a giveup error is reported.
+- R.7) When Stimer expires (giveup timeout) the send state is reset to its default values, any initial SN can be used when new data needs sending, and if unAcked SNs exist a giveup error is reported.

-Delta-t packet headers label their first bits with a Data-Run-Flag (Pdrf), set 1 in packets sent when all previously sent SNs have been acknowledged, allowing receivers to detect missequenced packets before it has initialized its state [6].
+Delta-t packet headers label their first bits with a Data-Run-Flag (**Pdrf**), set 1 in packets sent when all previously sent SNs have been acknowledged, allowing receivers to detect missequenced packets before it has initialized its state [6].
 When the Rtimer is nonzero only packets with SNs in the acceptance window can be accepted and the Pdrf